 Related Article: Why Cultivating Diversity in the Workplace Matters at Justworks

-2. Ask New Employees Their Preferred Pronouns
+2. Ask New Employees What Pronouns They Use

 Pronouns are an integral part of a person’s identity and are often used to communicate a person’s gender, which is why it is so important to get it right.
 Common pronouns for people who identify as a woman would be she/her/hers, for example.

 At Justworks, we send the whole company an email about each new hire in their first week.
 The email includes a list of questions and answers to help us get to know a little bit about each new employee.
-We started including a person’s preferred pronouns as a mandatory question so that everyone feels included and welcome from the beginning.
+We started including a person’s pronouns as a mandatory question so that everyone feels included and welcome from the beginning.

-“Asking for a person’s preferred pronouns when you meet them for the first time and using those pronouns consistently not only shows that you respect their identity, but it also helps to create a more welcoming, safe and supportive environment where people can feel comfortable to be themselves,” said Trevon.
+“Asking for a person’s pronouns when you meet them for the first time and using those pronouns consistently not only shows that you respect their identity, but it also helps to create a more welcoming, safe and supportive environment where people can feel comfortable to be themselves,” said Trevon.

 “If you are unsure if someone identifies as a either male or female, you can use gender neutral pronouns such as ‘they’ or ‘zie’ to refer to them,” he added.